 “We are working very very hard to do this the right way,” Tremblay tells Eater.
 “We are doing a lot of research and have the help of someone who worked at the original Laurier BBQ.
 We’ve been doing tests and focus groups with old-timer clients.
 We are treating it as something sacred.”

-Tremblay explains that the type of rotisserie oven used at the original Laurier BBQ is no longer in production, so the team has had to get one built to measure in hopes of more closely approximating the taste that patrons once held dear.
+Tremblay explains that the type of rotisserie oven used at the original Laurier BBQ is no longer in production, so the team has had to get one built to measure in hopes of more closely approximating the taste patrons once held dear.
 They’re also working on recreating the restaurant’s iconic gâteau moka (moka cake) — down to the number of seconds it needs to be microwaved before serving.

-The original Laurier BBQ, located at 381 Avenue Laurier West (now a pizzeria Fiorellino outpost), was opened by the Laporte family, and feted for its rotisserie chicken, frozen fries, and selection of pies.
-It closed in April 2011, after 75 years, and reopened less than a year later, in February 2012 for a short stint, under the name Laurier Gordon Ramsay, referring to the hot-headed celebrity chef who consulted new owners and controversial real estate magnates Stephen Shiller and Dan Lavy on the project.
+The original Laurier BBQ, located at 381 Avenue Laurier West (now a pizzeria Fiorellino outpost), was opened by the Laporte family and feted for its rotisserie chicken, frozen fries, and selection of pies.
+It closed in April 2011, after 75 years, and reopened less than a year later, in February 2012, for a short stint, under the name Laurier Gordon Ramsay, referring to the hot-headed celebrity chef who consulted new owners and controversial real estate magnates Stephen Shiller and Dan Lavy on the project.
 That ill-fated business relationship ended in litigation, and the restaurant was then taken over by the Nakis family, also a shareholder in smoked meat empire Schwartz’s, who renamed it Laurier 1936, before shutting its doors once more.

 Though this is the second time Shiller and Lavy’s names are tied to an attempt at a Laurier BBQ comeback, they are not listed as owners in this latest iteration, officially called “Laurier BBQ Express,” in Quebec’s business registry.
-With that said, Shiller and Lavy still listed under “Laurier BBQ” in the registry.
+That said, Shiller and Lavy are still listed under “Laurier BBQ” in the registry.
 Reached for further clarification, Tremblay tells Eater that he and his partners “bought the license from them, and they are not involved in our operation.”

-“It’s such an iconic brand for Montrealers and it’s a shame it’s gotten mixed up in the past, but we really just want to bring back the tradition and the classics of Laurier BBQ,” Tremblay says.
+“It’s such an iconic brand for Montrealers, and it’s a shame it’s gotten mixed up in the past, but we really just want to bring back the tradition and the classics of Laurier BBQ,” Tremblay says.
 “We’ve been working on this for a long time.”

 While the name recognition of Laurier BBQ is sure to win over some who’d been verklempt to see the original go almost a decade ago (and then put through the wringer with the Ramsay fiasco), the new business will need to contend with a Mile End already very well-served on the chicken front.
 There’s jerk-spiced at Lloydie’s, rotisserie at Serrano BBQ, Portuguese-style at Mile End Grill and Cantine Emilia, and fried bird coming in May from Verdun newcomer Jack Le Coq — all on St-Viateur alone.
 Then again, a gâteau moka microwave-warmed to precision won’t be on offer anywhere else.